 As Breast Cancer Awareness Month begins, being a woman: beautiful, strong, and in charge of our health is something we think of – just a bit more – this time of year.

 It’s no secret that I have a major fascination with skincare and cosmetic chemistry.
-I see so many skin types and conditions, it’s part of my duty to sniff out the gold from the snake oil.
+I see so many skin types and conditions and there are so many products that have been created to help with each and every one, from specific moisturisers for oily skin or formulas to obtain brighter skin (you can read more of the beverly hills md reviews to see more).
+So, it’s part of my duty to sniff out the gold from the snake oil.
 So, I was curious how I’d react when I was given a bottle of Marula Oil from the Leakey Collection to try out.

 For those of you who haven’t heard of Marula Oil before, this light, omega-rich hydrating oil hails from the African Marula nut.
 Not only is it shown as being good for your skin, with tests on their website showing visible reduction in wrinkles and scars, but it’s good for the community it’s harvested in, bringing in a much needed source of income for rural African families.
 But even with the antioxidant boost and awesome back story, it still needed a test run.